roberd13/dsedocker/README.md

 ### Exposing Ports on the Docker Host

-Chances are you'll want to expose some ports on the Docker host so that you can talk to DSE from outside of Docker (for example, from code running on your local machine).
+Chances are you'll want to expose some ports on the Docker host so that you can talk to DSE from outside of Docker (for example, from code running on a machine outside of the host).
 You can do that using the -p switch when calling docker run and the most common port you'll probably want to expose is `9042` which is where CQL clients communicate.

-For example:
+**For example**:

 ```
 docker run -e DS_LICENSE=accept --name my-dse -d -p 9042:9042 datastax/datastax-enterprise-node:5.1.4